AWS VPC Lattice – Service-to-Service Networking

 • Linux – should have the ixgbevf module installed and that sriovNetSupport attribute set for the instance

-• Windows- Intel 82599 Virtual Function driver
+• Windows – Intel 82599 Virtual Function driver

-• supported instance types: C3, C4, D2, I2, M4 (excl. m4.16xlarge), and R3.
+• Supported instance types (previous generation only): C3, C4, D2, I2, M4 (excl. m4.16xlarge), and R3.

 AWS Certification Exam Practice Questions